972C8/bucket-webapp/README.md

 This project has been deployed to Heroku by using the pre-configuration scripts `app.json` and `Procfile`.
 The project locally uses an in-memory database and PostgreSQL on Heroku, as it was added as an addon.

-The deployment to Heroku is very easy and self-explanatory.
-After connecting to the Github account, the project is deployed and ready to go.
+The deployment to Heroku is quite easy and the project was therefore quickly set up.
+After creating a new web app by giving it a name, it was only necessary to connect it to the Github repository.
+The project could then be deployed and was ready to go.
+Although no issue occured during the deploymenet, a bigger problem was found with the image upload in regards to compatibility with PostgreSQL.
+This issue is detailed in the next section.

-The project was automatically deployed to: https://bucket-webapp.herokuapp.com
+The project is accessible at: https://bucket-webapp.herokuapp.com

 ### Issues during the deployment: